 in co-op programs and who otherwise enroll year-round.

-Summer aid options for summer 2014 may therefore
+Summer aid options for this summer may therefore

 be different for you than past summers.